-National Archives Presents McGowan Forum on Ethics: The Challenge of Big Data
+National Archives Presents McGowan Forum: The Challenge of Big Data

 October 5, 2017

 WASHINGTON – The National Archives and the National Archives Foundation will host the second annual McGowan Forum on Ethics on Thursday, October 26, at 7 p.m. at the National Archives Museum.
 The program, “The Challenge of Big Data,” examines the ethical responsibility of those who compile and track citizens’ personal data, and the role corporations and governments have to protect their customers and to maintain transparency regarding possible data hacks.